pvl/blog4/content/careers/Design Contractor.md

 ## About You
 - 2-5 years experience professional full time designer
+- Primary location +/- 3 hrs of EST
 - Full-stack development ability
+- Ability to sync
 - Ability to design & build end-to-end
 - Ability to grok product, mission, & aesthetics quickly
 - Refined organized process for aligning to company needs